tariqajyusuf/fidesdocs/pages/fides/cli_support/generate_resources.md

 The `scan` and `generate` commands work best when used in tandem.
 The Fides format must be followed to ensure coverage.

 ## Scan databases
-Fides works out-of-the-box with most Postgres databases, including:
+Fides works out-of-the-box with most databases, including:

 * PostgreSQL
 * MySQL and MariaDB